Diagnosing Alzheimer’s Disease

 - Any medications the patient is taking.

-Testing and examining these things can help to distinguish actual signs of Alzheimer’s from other things that present similar symptoms.
+Testing and examining these factors can help to distinguish symptoms of Alzheimer’s from other conditions that present similar symptoms.
 The patient could be suffering from a variety of different ailments, such as vitamin deficiency, sleep apnea, thyroid issues, side effects brought on by medications, and even depression.
-PCPs understand how to diagnose Alzheimer’s, so if they believe a patient has it, further assessments will be carried out.
-[4]
+Physicians are trained to recognize the signs of Alzheimer’s disease and will proceed with additional assessments if they suspect a patient may be affected [5].

 Brain Imaging Techniques

-Beyond the routine psychological, physical, and neurological tests, how is Alzheimer’s diagnosed?
 If healthcare professionals suspect Alzheimer’s disease, they will propose brain imaging tests to analyze and monitor how the disorder is changing an individual’s brain.
-As the disease is progressive, it is essential to manage its development and note where most of the damage is occurring.
-[5]
+As the disease progresses, it is essential to manage its development and note where most of the damage occurs [6].

 There are three primary brain imaging techniques involved in early Alzheimer’s testing:

-- Computed Tomography (CT) – X-ray images of the brain’s structure to help identify causes of cognitive decline and any signs of shrinkage, fluid, or blood.
+- Computed Tomography (CT) provides X-ray images of the brain’s structure to help identify causes of cognitive decline and any signs of shrinkage, fluid, or blood.

-- Positron Emission Tomography (PET) – 3D images of the brain highlighting its structural metabolism, with radioactive technology to trace disease and injury.
-[5]
+- Positron Emission Tomography (PET) creates 3D images of the brain, highlighting its structural and metabolic activity, using radioactive technology to trace disease and injury.

-With the images provided by technologies like CT, MRI, and PET scans, medical professionals can make more informed judgments about how to diagnose Alzheimer’s in a patient, what stage the disease is currently at, and what treatment therapies to use.
-[5]
+With images provided by CT, MRI, and PET scans, medical professionals can make more informed decisions about diagnosing Alzheimer’s in a patient, determining the current stage of the disease, and selecting appropriate treatment therapies [6].

 Laboratory Tests and Biomarkers

 After all the initial assessments, the tests for an Alzheimer’s diagnosis become more extensive, but this is necessary for accurately examining and monitoring a patient’s symptoms.
-Medical professionals may carry out blood tests to check for signifiers of Alzheimer’s disease, though the diagnosis can usually be confirmed via a brain scan.
+Medical professionals may carry out blood tests to check for signs of Alzheimer’s disease, though they can usually confirm the diagnosis via a brain scan.

 Genetic Testing for Alzheimer’s